-This degree provides students with the business and management skills necessary to become effective managers and leaders in today's dynamic, global economy.
+The Bachelor of Commerce degree provides you with the business and management skills necessary to become an effective manager and leader in a dynamic and global economy.
 The program blends a practical management education with a broad general education.
-Students can specialize in a business discipline by choosing from an array of concentrations or pursue a general management degree.
-Many choose a concentration and go on to complete a professional designation after graduation.

-Graduation from this program may help you meet the entrance requirements for TRU's Master of Business Administration.
+Graduates of this program meet the entrance requirements for the Master of Business Administration.

 Completion of a minimum of 60 applicable credits or a suitable two-year business diploma program